 Barr’s past is peppered with tall tales and colourful characters.
-A drover’s route, remote and secluded, the Stinchar valley endeared itself to rogues and smugglers for centuries and still offers a warm welcome to today’s visitors seeking a more innocent form of escape!
+Remote and secluded, the Stinchar valley endeared itself to rogues and smugglers for centuries and still offers a warm welcome to today’s visitors seeking a more innocent form of escape.

-Barr is perfectly placed as a base for the many local adventure activities such as
+Barr is perfectly placed as a base for the many local adventure activities such as:

 We have a vibrant community, with a selection of community groups and organisations.
 Please visit the Community section of our website to find out more and also explore the Barr Village Facebook page to keep up to date.

 Community Councils give people a real say in matters such as service delivery and other issues which affect daily lives.

 Barr Community SCIO is a community organisation, in the form of a Scottish Charitable Incorporated Organisation.

 Barr Community Association is a charity, made up of volunteers who organise events and maintain various groups.